 If you're looking for the best education available in Textile & Apparel Studies you simply can't do better than Beverly Hills Design Institute.
 Experience a strong concentration on Textile & Apparel Studies inside the major at BHDI.
 This school is located in the suburban region of Beverly Hills, California, close to shops and other entertainment.

-This school encourages interaction amongst students and their professors, helped by the 5:1 student-to-faculty ratio.
-Over 71.0% of students receive some form of financial aid at Beverly Hills Design Institute.
+This school encourages interaction amongst students and their professors, helped by the 4:1 student-to-faculty ratio.
+This institution understands the specific needs of international students, since 24.0% of its undergraduate population originates from outside the United States.
 Take a virtual tour to explore more about BHDI's campus.

 It's hard to find a better school than Savannah College of Art and Design if you wish to pursue Textile & Apparel Studies as a major.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

-You might want to commit to an ACT prep course before you take the test since the typical ACT score is 23.
-Due to Savannah College of Art and Design's fantastic on-time graduation rate of 51.6%, college students typically accumulate much less debt compared to what they would at other institutions.
-Take a deeper dive and discover just how Savannah College of Art and Design ranks in other categories.
+You might want to commit to an ACT prep course before you take the test since the typical ACT score is 24.
+Due to Savannah College of Art and Design's fantastic on-time graduation rate of 52.2%, college students typically accumulate much less debt compared to what they would at other institutions.
+For details, check out the college scorecard.

 It's hard to find a better school than Rhode Island School of Design if you wish to pursue Textile & Apparel Studies as a major.
 Positioned in Providence, Rhode Island, this school is best suited for learners who blossom in a city atmosphere.

-It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
-Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.
+It's difficult to beat California State Polytechnic University - Pomona if you want to study Textile & Apparel Studies.
+The destination of Pomona, California, is great for students who opt for a less busy, suburban spot.

-University of North Carolina at Greensboro is among your top options if you want to study Textile & Apparel Studies.
-The location in a big city is tremendous for scholars trying to find adequate prospects for social networking, experience, and life.
+Academy of Art University is among your best bets if you want to study Textile & Apparel Studies.
+The location in an important urban center is tremendous for young people trying to find adequate opportunities for social networking, adventure, and life.